VGligorijevic/PSI-ML_2025-protein-folds/README.md

 # PSI-ML_2025-protein-folds

-*protein-folds* is a pedagogical resource for the attendees of the Machine Learning for Scientific Research summer schoold (held in Petnica Science Center 2025).
-It is meant for beginners and experts to explore the design space of Graph Neural Networks for proteins and molecules.
+*PSI-ML_2025-protein-folds* is a pedagogical resource for the attendees of the Machine Learning for Scientific Research summer school (held in Petnica Science Center in 2025).
+It is meant for beginners and experts to explore the protein fold space with Graph Neural Networks.

 ## Installation